 What causes dental abscess?

-Poor oral health is the primary cause of dental abscess.
+Poor oral health is the primary cause of the dental abscess.
 When you are not brushing or flossing regularly, plaque builds up on your teeth and causes tooth decay and cavities.
 The bacteria in the plaque will enter the pulp through the cavities on your teeth and result in pulp infection.
-Ultimately, the infection spreads to root of the tooth and causes abscess formation.
+Ultimately, the infection spreads to the root of the tooth and causes abscess formation.

-Other major causes for dental abscess include:
+Other major causes of a dental abscess include: